-Medically Monitored Intensive Inpatient Services, American Society of Addiction Medicine Criteria (ASAM) Level 3.7, is a non-hospital rehabilitation facility-based service for an adult or adolescent beneficiary with a substance use disorder.
+Medically Monitored Intensive Inpatient Services, American Society of Addiction Medicine (ASAM) Criteria, Third Edition, Level 3.7, is a non-hospital rehabilitation facility-based service for an adult or adolescent beneficiary with a substance use disorder.
 This service is for a beneficiary who needs intensive medical or psychological monitoring in a 24-hour setting.

-Medically Monitored Intensive Inpatient services function under a defined set of policies, procedures, and clinical protocols for a beneficiary whose biomedical and emotional, behavioral, or cognitive problems are so severe that they require subacute inpatient treatment, but who do not need the full resources of an acute care general hospital or a medically managed inpatient treatment program.
+Medically Monitored Intensive Inpatient Services function under a defined set of policies, procedures, and clinical protocols.
+This service is for a beneficiary whose biomedical and emotional, behavioral, or cognitive problems are so severe that they require subacute inpatient treatment.
+A beneficiary who meets this level of care does but who do not need the full resources of an acute care general hospital or a medically managed inpatient treatment program.
 This service is provided by a multidisciplinary team.